InvoiceFox/Workonomic-client-bash/README.md

 - Make commands that don't use natural lang, but more strict command specific arguments and return data in selected data format.
 This will be better for scripting and automation.

 - Make the tools that make api-token encrypted with a password you choose.
 It get's decrypted with a password when you use it but is not accessible when not in use

+- We will enable multiple API tokens, with different access schemas.
+OAuth2 is in plans also.